Macroprudential Bank Capital Regulation in a Competitive Financial System

 University of California, Berkeley - Finance Group

-We propose a tractable general equilibrium framework to analyze the effectiveness of bank capital regulations when banks face competition from outside investors.
-Our analysis shows that increased competition can not only render previously optimal bank capital regulations ineffective but also imply that, over some ranges, increases in capital requirements cause more banks in the economy to engage in value-destroying risk-shifting.
-To avoid this perverse outcome, the regulator has to set capital requirements high enough, so that risk-shifting activities become less profitable from a banker's private perspective than socially valuable banking activities.
-Our model generates a set of novel implications that highlight the dependencies between optimal bank capital regulation and the comparative advantages of various institutions in the financial system.
+We propose a tractable general equilibrium framework to analyze the effectiveness of bank capital regulations when banks face competition from public markets.
+Our analysis shows that increased competition can not only render previously optimal bank capital regulations ineffective but also imply that, over some ranges, increases in capital requirements cause more banks to engage in value-destroying risk-shifting.
+Our model generates a set of novel implications that highlight the dependencies between optimal bank capital regulation and the comparative advantages of various players in the financial system.

 Number of Pages in PDF File: 44

-Keywords: capital requirements, macroprudential regulation, banks, competition, shadow banks
+Keywords: capital requirements, macroprudential regulation, banks, competition, public capital markets

 JEL Classification: G21, G28working papers series